 Bills requiring prospective presidential candidates to disclose recent tax returns as a condition to appear on the ballot are currently pending in the following fourteen states: Arizona, California, Connecticut, Hawaii, Illinois, Minnesota, New Jersey, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
 Similar legislation, introduced this year, failed in Maryland, Mississippi, New Hampshire, New Mexico and Virginia.

 Despite a few exceptions, nearly all of the state bills that have been introduced would require candidates to post at least five years of their individual tax returns.
-In addition, virtually every state bill has been introduced by a Democratic lawmaker, an […]
+In addition, virtually every state bill has been introduced by a Democratic lawmaker, an apparent […]

 No Comments